Poikilos/TemperatureSanitizer/README.md

 # TemperatureSanitizer
 TemperatureSanitizer detects when a minimum temperature is sustained for a minimum time.
 This program uses temperusb aka temper, and default settings are for killing bedbugs (set to 120mins though 90 is considered minimum, and 120 degrees fahrenheit though 118 is considered minimum).

+In addition to the GPL 3.0 license, the following disclaimer applies: THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Requirements:
 * A TEMPerV1 compatible USB thermometer (can be ordered online)
 * temperusb library for python (if your python does not have temperusb is not installed yet, the program will detect that problem and instruct you how to correct that).
 Installing temperusb requires the temperusb whl file or an internet connection in order to follow those instructions displayed by this program.

 ## Usage
+* Make sure you place the temperature sensor in a "cold spot," such as (if you are using this program to monitor a bedbug oven) inside a book in the middle of your load.
 * Change the following settings by editing the py file:
 ```python
 desired_degrees = 120